 Relapse.
 For many, it’s part of the long, winding journey to sobriety.
 In fact, the National Institute on Drug Abuse states that 40-60%of addicts and alcoholics will relapse after receiving treatment.

-Some of these people are able to get back on the track to sobriety, while others never do.
+Some of these people can get back on the track to sobriety, while others never do.
 Then there are those who get sober and manage to avoid relapse altogether.

-I fall into the latter of those categories, having gotten sober at age 20 and remaining sober the three years since.
+I fall into the latter category.
+I got sober at age 20 and have remained sober for five years since.
 However, I know this means nothing in the long run.
 I am just as susceptible to relapse as everyone else walking this journey.

-In my three years of sobriety, I have had some close calls when it came to the choice to remain sober.
-Here’s what happened in those instances and how I ultimately chose not to pick up a drink.
+In my five years of sobriety, I’ve had some close calls when it came to choosing to remain sober.
+Here’s what happened and how I ultimately chose not to pick up a drink.

 This is when I most often have pity parties for myself.
 At weddings, parties, etc., I often wonder “Why me?”
 I find myself falling into negative thinking, wishing I could drink in moderation like most people around me.
-I so often want to let a little loose, but for me, I know that would be disastrous.
+I often want to let loose a little, but for me, I know that would be disastrous.
 It would lead to drinking too much and feeling miserable.
 So in these moments, I remind myself that a few hours of “fun” isn’t worth the ultimate cost.
-In circumstances like this, I am usually the only one who cares if I am drinking or not, which I have to remind myself of.
-People enjoy my presence more when I am sober than when I am drinking, and that is vital to keep in mind in order to stay sober.
+I have to remind myself that in circumstances like this, I am usually the only one who cares if I am drinking or not.
+People enjoy my presence more when I’m sober than when I’m drinking, and that is vital to keep in mind to stay sober.

 Everyone is different, and so are their methods for maintaining sobriety.
-However, this is what I have found works for me in these situations, and I hope it can aid someone else in their journey.
+However, this is what I have found works for me in these situations and I hope it can help someone else in their journey.